pyauth/tsp-client/README.rst

     signed = signer.sign(message, signing_settings=signing_settings)

 There is currently no credible public TSA that offers HTTPS transport security and does not apply throttling.
-DigiCert provides a relatively high throughput public TSA endpoint, but your SHA-512 message digests will be transmitted unencrypted over your network.
+DigiCert provides a relatively high throughput public TSA endpoint, but your message digests and tokens will be transmitted unencrypted over the network.
 As an alternative, Sectigo offers an HTTPS TSA (``https://timestamp.sectigo.com``) but applies throttling so is only suitable for low throughput applications.

 The European Union maintains a list of trusted TSAs as part of the `eIDAS dashboard